 Montana Federal Criminal Defense Lawyers

-Our law firm – Oberheiden, P.C., has an impressive record of success in Montana and the rest of the country.
+Our law firm – Oberheiden, P.C. – has an impressive record of success in Billings, Missoula, across Montana, and throughout the rest of the country.
 Call (888) 519-4897 now for a free and confidential consultation with one of our Montana federal criminal defense lawyers.

 Our firm has a history of successfully representing individuals and corporate clients in a multitude of federal criminal cases.
 As a federal criminal defense firm, Oberheiden, P.C. has a proven track record of success and decades worth of experience.
 Our law firm is comprised of consummate senor attorneys, many of whom were former prosecutors with the federal government before entering private practice.